msillano/tuyaDAEMON/tuyaDEAMON.things/README.md

   - Creating the 'alldevices.server.json' structure for one or more tuyaDAEMON servers.
   - Documentation production.

-***Use:***
+***Uses:***

-1. as a tool to edit 'alldevices' file (one tuyaDEAMON):
+1. as an interactive tool to edit an 'alldevices' file (one tuyaDEAMON):
    1. Clear the database.
-   2. import the 'alldevices' file.
+   2. Import the 'alldevices' file.
    3. Merge the last 'wizard'.
-   4. Edit things as required, possibly also using PHPMyAdmin
+   4. Edit things as required, possibly also using PHPMyAdmin.
-   5. Save alldevices updated.
+   5. Save 'alldevices' file updated.

-2. as a general 'things' archive (many tuyaDEAMON)
+2. as a general 'things' archive (many tuyaDEAMON servers):
-   1. Update the 'lookupserver' table to your needs ('ALL' and 'NEW' are required)
+   1. Update the 'lookupserver' table to suit your needs ('ALL' and 'NEW' are required).
-   1. Import all 'alldevices' files (repeatable)
+   1. Import all 'alldevices' files (repeatable).
-   1. Merge the last 'wizard' (repeatable)
+   1. Merge the last 'wizard' (repeatable).
-   2. Merge also 'new' things  (repeatable)
+   2. Merge also 'new' things  (repeatable).
-   4. Edit things as required, possibly also using PHPMyAdmin
+   4. Edit things as required, possibly also using PHPMyAdmin.
-   5. Save all 'alldevices' files as you need
+   5. Save all 'alldevices' files as you need.
-   6. Do not clean up the database
+   6. Do not clean up the database.